Department: Veterinary Medicine | Veterinary Clinical Sciences

-The Ohio State University College of Veterinary Medicine invites applications for an open tenure/clinical track faculty position in the Department of Veterinary Clinical Sciences for a position in the Cardiology Service.
+The Ohio State University College of Veterinary Medicine invites applications for an open-rank tenure or clinical track faculty position in the Department of Veterinary Clinical Sciences for a position in Cardiology and Interventional Medicine.

 Faculty members share clinical responsibilities.
 Although the majority of the clinical practice involves dogs and cats, the Cardiology service also evaluates heart and vascular diseases in horses, alpacas, and food animals in collaboration with colleagues in the Equine and Large-Animal hospitals.
 Extensive collaboration among faculty and residents in all clinical specialties results in a vibrant clinical arena that offers truly comprehensive care to veterinary patients with a stimulating practice environment.

 Extensive resources are available to support both clinical and research activities in Cardiology.
-These include: two high-end digital echocardiographic systems (two Vivid E95 with 4D imaging and transesophageal echocardiography) and a Vivid-q system to support intra-procedural transesophageal echocardiography); four integrated GE Echocardiographic workstations (EchoPacs) with advanced digital applications; C-arm fluoroscopy (GE OEC9900) for cardiac catheterization and interventional procedures; digital and analog hemodynamic monitoring equipment; equipment for cardiac pacing (including temporary pacing systems, a Lifepack 12 for transcutaneous pacing, and equipment for transvenous cardioversion in horses); full surface and Holter-Event ECG capabilities, and a fully digital hospital information system (ezyVet).
-Additional relevant hospital resources include digital radiography; on-site ultrafast 128 slice spiral CT and 3T-MRI; nuclear medicine; and videobronchoscopy.
+These include: two high-end digital echocardiographic systems (two Vivid E95 with 4D imaging and transesophageal echocardiography) and a Vivid-q system (for bed-side echo); four integrated GE Echocardiographic workstations (EchoPacs) with advanced digital applications; C-arm fluoroscopy (GE OEC9900) for cardiac catheterization and interventional procedures; digital and analog hemodynamic monitoring equipment; equipment for cardiac pacing (Medronic and Dextronic permenant pacing systems, temporary pacing systems, a Lifepack 12 for transcutaneous pacing, and equipment for transvenous cardioversion in horses); full surface and Holter-Event ECG capabilities, and a fully digital hospital information system (ezyVet).
+Other relevant hospital resources include digital radiography; on-site ultrafast 128 slice spiral CT and 3T-MRI; nuclear medicine; and videobronchoscopy.
+Cardiology works closely with our in-house soft-tissue surgeons as well as pediatric interventional cardiologist from Nationwide Children’s Hospital to perform hybrid and cutting-edge procedures.
 There are pathology and clinical pathology services available on-site.
 The OSU Library System includes extensive digital resources as well as Veterinary College and Health Sciences Libraries.

 Clinical and classroom teaching are a priority of the Cardiology Service with each team member actively involved in both professional and post-graduate education.
 Faculty teaching responsibilities include lectures, labs, and clinical teaching of cardiology to professional students, interns, residents, and graduate students.
 Faculty members are expected to participate in professional outreach, committee service, and curriculum development.